Start main page content

-Biomedical Engineering The course applies engineering and other quantitative sciences to solving medical and biological problems.
-For example, developing sophisticated X-ray imaging systems, artificial organs, image recognition systems and medical devices, and provides a quantitative understanding of disease processes.
+Biomedical Engineering applies engineering and other quantitative sciences to solving medical and biological problems.
+For example, developing sophisticated X-ray imaging systems, artificial organs, image recognition systems and medical devices.

 Overview